3Dneuro/r2-docs/source/user_manual/r2rail/index.rst

 Attaching and removing your probe
 ---------------------------------
-To get a feeling on how to attach or remove a probe, you can look at the steps described in :ref:`Attaching your probe to the R2drive`.
+To get a feeling on how to attach or remove a probe, you can look at the steps described in :ref:`attaching your probe to the R2drive<user-manual-r2drive-attaching-probe>`.
 It is possible to attach a Neuropixels 2.0 probe to the R2rail without the use of extra tools.
 The videos below illustrate attachment and removal of probes.